bitwarden/help/_articles/directory-connector/directory-sync.md

 All configuration data is saved to a `.json` configuration file stored on the local computer.
 No configuration data in synced to bitwarden servers.
 You can find the configuration file in it's default location at `C:/ProgramData/bitwarden/Directory Connector/settings.json`.
 Any changes that you make directory to the configuration file will require you to restart the application (if it is currently running).

 {% note %}
 Some configuration data that is stored in the settings file, such as LDAP server credentials, is encrypted.
-Therefore, you cannot edit it directly in this file.
-Any encrypted data must be managed through the application normally.
+Therefore, you cannot edit these values directly in this file.
+Any encrypted data must be edited through the application normally.
 {% endnote %}

 ### Source code